eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

 This tutorial shows you how to use **Django Ninja Extra** with most of its features.
 And most especially assumes you know how to use **Django Ninja**

+!!! info
+    A lot of content here is drawn from Django-Ninja.
+So a lot would make sense if you understand the Django-Ninja framework first.

 ## **Installation**

 ```